intel-lab-lkp/linux/Documentation/admin-guide/sysctl/net.rst

 	- ``local`` - child namespaces will have private CID allocation and their sockets will only be able to connect within their own namespace.

+``child_ns_mode`` can only be written once per namespace.
+Writing the same value that is already set succeeds.
+Writing a different value after the first write returns ``-EBUSY``.

 Changing ``child_ns_mode`` only affects namespaces created after the change;
 it does not modify the current namespace or any existing children.